make2explore/ESP32-OpenThread-Command-Line-Interface-Example/OT-CLI-Commands/README.md

 Feel free to use it as a starting point for your own Thread + ESP32 demos, talks, and YouTube videos.

 ---

-> 🔔 If you use this in a video or project, consider linking back to your GitHub repo and ESP-IDF OpenThread example docs.